 2019 In The Spirit Northwest Native Festival Vendors

-Are you a Native artist interested in vending at this year's IN THE SPIRIT Northwest Native Arts Festival on Saturday, August 10?
-Click here to download the vendor application guidelines and form to be considered as a vendor at one of the three museums participating this year including Museum of Glass, Tacoma Art Museum and Washington State History Museum.
+Are you a Native artist interested in vending at the 2020 IN THE SPIRIT Northwest Native Arts Festival?
+Click here to download the vendor application guidelines and form to be considered as a vendor at one of the three participating museums.

 Thank you for your ongoing support of the IN THE SPIRIT Contemporary Native Arts exhibition and Northwest Native Festival!